Use machine learning solutions to change the world of business

 Online – Visit our website at continue.yorku.ca to register in any course or program offered by the School of Continuing Studies.

-All correspondence, including your registration confirmation, grade report and refund cheque, will be sent to the email address provided at the time of registration.
+All correspondence, including your registration confirmation and grade report, will be sent to the email address provided at the time of registration.
+Refund cheques will be sent to the mailing address on file.

 To maintain accurate student records, notification of any changes to your name, address and contact information are required.
 To update your personal information: